THE MOONLIGHT HITCHHIKER

 broadcast fishy lures

-far as the boondoggle, touch-bottom digs of many folk;
+far as the tar paper, touch-bottom digs of many folk;

-and lift they bride and scamps—-no word Mabinty, little Toots, and Junior?
+and lift their bride and scamps—-no word Mabinty, little Toots, and Junior?

 Meantime, that master be dropping backhanded slurs to grimaces in the hole